 intense romance between Algie Stokes and Marigold Bingham,

-and how some people deliberately and others unwittingly have
+and how some people deliberately, and others unwittingly,

 THE BLACK COUNTRY CHRONICLES

-HISTORICAL NOTEA Country Girl features a pub called the Bottle and Glass, which once stood at Buckpool in Brierley Hill, and which has now been authentically rebuilt at the Black Country Living Museum.
-There, the pub is presented as it was in 1910, little different to how it would have been in the 1890s, sawdust, spittoons and all, when frequented by the hero, Algie Stokes.
-Today, it still serves real Black Country ale as well as traditional local food.
+HISTORICAL NOTEA Country Girl features a pub called the Bottle and Glass, which once stood at Buckpool in Brierley Hill, and which has now been authentically rebuilt at the Black Country Living Museum in Dudley (location for Peaky Blinders, Laurel & Hardy, and many other filmed series).
+There, the pub is presented as it was in 1910, little different to how it would have been in the 1890s, sawdust, spittoons and all, when frequented by our hero, Algie Stokes.
+Today, it still serves real Black Country ale as well as tasty traditional local food.